mlabbe/nativefiledialog/README.md

 #### Linux Zenity ####

 Alternatively, you can use the Zenity backend by running the Makefile in `build/gmake_linux_zenity`.
 Zenity runs the dialog in its own address space, but requires the user to have Zenity correctly installed and configured on their system.
+For a full list of Zenity limitations, see "Known Limitations" below.

 #### MacOS ####